NimritaKoul/nimritakoul.github.io/index.md

 I am interested in continuous learning and am open to joint research work in the domain of Machine Learning.

-I am an investigator for two research projects funded by Department of Science and Technology, Government of India.
+I am an investigator for three research projects funded by Department of Science and Technology, Government of India.
 These funds have helped establish the Center of Excellence in Cognitive Technologies and Cyber Security at REVA University.
 The center has two research labs funded by DST, GoI.
-At present, we are working on 2 DST funded research projects as well as Deep Learning Projects for Healthcare applications under Nvidia Jetson Nano 2GB Grant Program.
+I also have NVIDIA Jetson Nano 2GB grant from NVIDIA.
+I received NVIDIA Research Accelerator Award from NVIDIA in 2022.

 1. **DST-ICPS 2018 Grant Project - Cancer Classification using Gene Expression Data**